 Carnival is usually celebrated just before Lent but in Vence, a mid-sized town inland near Nice, it takes place as part of the Easter weekend festivities There is a full programme of events from church services, traditional folk dancing and singing, to ceremonies paying respect to local well-known figures and of course the carnival.

-Vence carnival is a flower carnival, known locally as a “bataille de fleurs”.
+The Easter carnival in Vence is a flower carnival, known locally as a “bataille de fleurs”.
 The most famous “flower battles” are at Nice Carnival a month or so earlier where the floats are made of flowers and flowers are thrown into the crowds as the procession goes along.
 In Vence, however, the “flower battle” doesn’t take place until the end of the parade, when the spectators are invited to raid the floats decorated in flowers.
 With the young kids in our gang getting restless after one loop of the parade (and several more to go) we unfortunately didn’t stay till the end but the parade itself was fun.

 Vence carnival (I can’t tell you how much auto-correct wants to turn that into Venice carnival!) surprised me by being a much smaller, amateur event than I expected.
 Somehow I thought as it’s a reasonably big town the carnival would be big but it was a very manageable occasion.
 There were a dozen or so floats decorated with flowers (mainly carnations and gerberas) by local sports clubs, professional, cultural and trade associations.
 Whole families seemed to be involved with plenty of children taking part having heaps of fun, squirting (the dreaded) sillystring and catching confetti.